intake/xrviz/docs/source/interface.rst

 This pane allows the list of data coordinates to be modified by adding or removing variables using the ``<<`` and ``>>`` widgets.

-More information about this pane.
+More information about this pane in :py:class:`CoordSetter<xrviz.coord_setter.CoordSetter>`.

 .. _`xarray coordinates`: http://xarray.pydata.org/en/stable/data-structures.html#coordinates